top of page

 Page 1/2: New Beginnings

-Her brother butted in, "Um, excuse me!
+Lilac’s brother butted in, and the bench beneath them creaked as he leaned over.
+"Um, excuse me!
 It's me, Arlo, and then Lilac!"

 A nudge on her shoulder brought Lilac back to the present, pulling her focus from her thoughts.